 Kenya Wifi & Internet

 When it comes to staying connected, Wi-Fi is rather spotty and only available in the main mess at camp.
-You could consider getting a local Safaricom SIM card in Nairobi though.
+To be connected right away when on your safari in Kenya, make sure to purchase an eSIM for Kenya.

 How To Get To The Maasai Mara

 Chartered Flights: Several airlines offer chartered flights from Wilson Airport in Nairobi directly to various airstrips within the Maasai Mara Reserve.
-This is the quickest and most convenient option.
-If you’re visiting the Instinct of the Mara, you will land on the Cottar’s airstrip only 30 minutes away from camp.

 Driving: You can hire a private vehicle with driver or arrange for your transport through your lodge.
 The journey takes approximately 5 to 6 hours, depending on road conditions and the specific location.
 The road trip offers scenic views of the Great Rift Valley and you’ll already have a game drive included!

-Safari in Masai Mara Kenya: 3-Day Itinerary
+Safari in Masai Mara, Kenya: 3-Day Itinerary

 Day 1 Arrival in the Masai Mara